xapi-project/xen-api/doc/content/xenopsd/walkthroughs/VM.migrate.md

 ---
 title: 'Walkthrough: Migrating a VM'
+linktitle: 'Migrating a VM'
+description: Walkthrough of migrating a VM from one host to another.
+weight: 50
 ---

 A XenAPI client wishes to migrate a VM from one host to another within